 Folic acid

-Following consultation with public health experts, the UK government has implemented regulation to fortify non-wholemeal, wheat flour with folic acid.
+Following consultation with public health experts and medical professionals, the UK government has implemented regulation to fortify non-wholemeal, wheat flour with folic acid.
 This is a common fortification policy and has been in place for years in many countries, such as Australia and Canada.
-It has been shown to be safe and effective in reducing the incidence of neutral tube defects in babies.
+It has been shown to be safe and effective in reducing the incidence of severe birth defects in babies.

 Fortification of UK flour with folic acid